alstat/StochMCMC.jl/doc/index.rst

 StochMCMC.jl
 ****

-:Description: *A Julia package for Stochastic Gradient Markov Chain Monte Carlo*
-:Maintainer: Al-Ahmadgaid B. Asaad (alasaadstat@gmail.com)
+:Author: Al-Ahmadgaid B. Asaad (alasaadstat@gmail.com)
 :Requires: julia releases 0.4.1 or later
 :Date: |today|
 :Web site: https://github.com/alstat/StochMCMC.jl
 :License: `MIT <https://github.com/brian-j-smith/Mamba.jl/blob/master/LICENSE.md>`_

-This package is part of my master's thesis entitled **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or BADL-SGHMC, under the supervision of Dr. Joselito C. Magadia of School of Statistics, University of the Philippines Diliman.
-This package aims to accommodate other
+A julia package for Stochastic Gradient Markov Chain Monte Carlo.
+The package is part of my master's thesis entitled **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or **BADL-SGHMC**, under the supervision of **Dr. Joselito C. Magadia** of School of Statistics, University of the Philippines Diliman.
-Stochastic Gradient MCMCs in the near future.
-At the latest, the following are the MCMC algorithms available:
+This work aims to accommodate other Stochastic Gradient MCMCs in the near future.
+At the latest, the following are the algorithms available:

 1. Metropolis-Hasting
 2. Hamiltonian Monte Carlo